isabelamitac/forum-application/README.md

 Thread Talk is a simple forum application that allows users to add posts and comments.

+Due to time constraints, the frontend only has the functionality of adding a post and viewing all the posts.

 Specific API endpoints have been implememnted in the backend such as:
 * Add post
 * Add comment &lt;post_id&gt;